ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-features/parse/objects/parse-object-setup.html.markdown

 - ACL - who has permissions to access this row (read the Parse.com documentation for more on this)

 ##Adding Columns
+*This is also completely optional and not required.*

 Although you can add columns (fields) in the Data Browser, you don't actually need to.
 When you add data to your row, you do so by passing in JSON object.
 Take a look at the Customers class.

 ![Parse.com data browser](/img/docs/parse-data-customers.png)